bookofproofs/bookofproofs.github.io/_sources/history/early-middle-ages/sridhara.md

 title: Sridhara
 born: 870
 died: 930
-keywords: Sridhara, Indian Mathematician, Quadratic Equations, Sriyantra, Ganita Kaumudi, Samanta, Negative Numbers, Radical Moments of Inertia
+keywords: sridhara,sridhara
-description: Sridhara was an Indian mathematician who invented the Sriyantra and developed Ganita Kaumudi system, gave formula for quadratic equations, used negative numbers and developed the formula for radical moments of inertia.
+description: Sridhara was an Indian mathematician who wrote on practical applications of algebra and was one of the first to give a formula for solving quadratic equations.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---